 And then spring fever hits and you plant a half dozen of everything and two dozen of the rest.
 After you have your entire house bombarded with seedling trays that you really don’t have enough room, time, or patience for.

 While growing enough food to feed your family is an admirable goal, you can’t grow everything, all at once.
-Just like with anything else, you kind of have to practice some restraint.
+Just like with anything else, you have to practice some restraint.

 Maybe you try a few varieties of tomatoes this year, and you plant one or two of each variety.
 Maybe instead of starting your own pepper seedlings, you purchase them at the local nursery.
-And then you purchase some of the produce you need at the local farmers market.
+And then you purchase some of the fresh produce you need at the local farmers’ market.

-Regardless of what you do, you need to have a plan and a place to put all of the things you want to grow, but you also need to only start what you can realistically maintain on your own (or with the help of your family).
-If starting 200 seedlings seems like far too big of a task, start 5 or 10 and go from there.
+Having a plan for your garden in place, as well as a place to put all of the things you want to grow is paramount.
+Then, of course, you should only start what you can realistically maintain on your own (or with the help of your family).
+If starting 200 seedlings seems overwhelming, just start small (think 10) and go from there.

 When you make your garden plan, I always recommend you take note of when you need to start them based on your projected last frost date.
 Your seed packet should contain the information you need for this along with your gardening zone.

-Take note of your last expected frost, count backwards and start seeds at the proper time so they aren’t growing indoors becoming root bound before you can get them outside or needing potted up into huge, gallon containers before you can get them outdoors.
+Take note of your last expected frost, count backward, and start seeds at the proper time so they aren’t growing indoors becoming root-bound before you can get them outside, or needing potted up into huge, gallon containers before you can get them outdoors.

 Using the Wrong Potting Medium